 If you’re flying into Wellington but wanting to do a road trip that starts at the top of the South Island (you’d be surprised how many people fall into this category) then we’ve got the itinerary for you!
 Our 10 day itinerary will take you around all the best bits of the South Island ending in Dunedin.

 There are heaps of things to cover so let’s not dawdle and crack on into it!

-If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental in Dunedin or our hire cars in Wellington – we’re not New Zealand’s favourite rental car company for no reason!
+If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental in Dunedin or our hire cars in Wellington – we’re not one of New Zealand’s favourite rental car companies for no reason!